abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

 18. *Quibus peractis morem sibi discedendi fuisse rursusque coeundi ad capiendum cibum, promiscuum tamen et innoxium; quod ipsum facere desisse post edictum meum, quo secundum mandata tua hetaerias esse uetueram.*

+- *peractis* from *perago, peragere* is the perfect passive participle, meaning to disturb.
+- *discendi* from *dico, discere, didici, discitus* is the future passive participle, meaning to depart.
+- *coeundi* from *coeo, coire* is the future passive participle, meaning to come together.
+- *capiendum* from *capio, capere, cepi, captus* is the future passive participle, meaning to seize.

+    With those things having been done it had been custom to them to depart and to come together again to seize food, nevertheless common and harmless;
+    which itself they had stopped to do after my decree which according to your mandate I had forbidden that there be fraternities

 19. *Quo magis necessarium credidi ex duabus ancillis, quae ministrae dicebantur, quid esset ueri, et per tormenta quaerere.*

+- *credidi* from *credo, credere, credidi, creditus* is 1st singular perfect active indicative, meaning to trust.
+- *dicebantur* from *dico, dicere, dixi, dictus* is 3rd plural imperfect passive indicative, meaning to say.

+    because of which I believed it more necessary and to seek from two slave girls, who are called female attendants, through torture what was true.

 20. *Nihil aliud inueni quam superstitionem prauam et immodicam.*
 21. *Ideo dilata cognitione ad consulendum te decucurri.*
 22. *Visa est enim mihi res digna consultatione, maxime propter periclitantium